 Easy Access: In the age of telehealth, geographic barriers are disappearing.
 Whether you are in a rural area or a busy city, you can connect with specialized mental health care without a long commute to a physical clinic.

-In my telehealth private practice based in Saint Paul, Minnesota, I offer two specialized telehealth skills groups designed to take the guesswork out of your recovery:
+In my telehealth private practice, I offer two specialized skills groups designed to take the guesswork out of your recovery:

 Blueprint for Living: A dialectical behavior therapy (DBT)-informed group.
-Think of this as the "instruction manual" for adulthood that most of us never received.
-It provides practical tools for managing intense emotions, tolerating distress, and navigating complex relationships.
+Think of this as the "instruction manual" for adulthood that most of us never got.
+It provides practical tools for managing intense emotions, tolerating distress, and navigating relationships.

 Rekindling Joy: Based on positive affect treatment (PAT) and behavioral activation principles, this group is specifically designed for people feeling the joylessness of chronic depression.
 We focus on creating space for positive emotions and "savoring" small moments of connection, which helps rebuild your capacity for happiness.

 I am a clinical psychologist with a private practice focused on the assessment and treatment of mood, anxiety, and trauma-related disorders.
 I offer individual and group therapy options.
-I have telehealth authorization in 43 states and welcome new referrals.
+I welcome new referrals to help people learn the skills for living they have been missing.